 The Minnesota GI Bill program provides assistance to eligible Minnesota Veterans, currently serving military, National Guard and Reserve members who served after September 11, 2001 and eligible spouse and children.
-The Program provides a maximum benefit of $10,000, up to age 62.
+The Program provides a maximum benefit of $10,000.
 Eligible participants can use the benefit in Higher Education, On-the-job training (OJT)/Apprenticeship or License and Certification.

 This program is different than the Federal GI Bill (Montgomery, Post 9-11, Veterans Education Assistance Program, Dependents Education Assistance Program, or Vocational rehabilitation).
 See the MDVA page on Federal GI Bill Programs.

 MN GI Bill brochure